 Opera Mini

-The mini-browser requests directly from Opera Software servers that direct and compress information before returning pages to the mobile phone.
+The mini-browser requests directly from Opera Software servers, which direct and compress information before returning pages to the mobile phone.

 This compression process makes transfer time about two to three times faster, and pretreatment facilitates compatibility with web pages not designed for mobile phones.